 Favorable Winds from China: How the BRI is Transforming West Asia

-By Cynthia Chung [Orginally published on The Cradle.]
+By Cynthia Chung [Originally published on The Cradle in January 2022.]

 ‘A crisis is an opportunity riding the dangerous wind.’
 So says a Chinese proverb, and nowhere is this truer than in crisis-ridden West Asia, now a major focus of Beijing’s BRI vision to bring infrastructure, connectivity and economic growth to this struggling region.